tim-roberts1/tva/website/blog/2023-02-16-dev-rc/index.md

 ### What's the why of Pando?

-Having a better understanding of what our long-term vision is now, lets connect the dots of the actual meaning of the word "Pando".
+Having a better understanding of what our long-term vision is now, let's connect the dots of the actual meaning of the word "Pando".

 > "I spread" - An aspen tree located in Utah that originated from a single seed and spreads by sending up new shoots from the expanding root system."